-Ever slurped down a bowl of miso soup while eagerly anticipating the main event — the sushi — to show up at your table in a Japanese restaurant?
+Ever slurped down a bowl of miso soup while eagerly anticipating the main event — the sushi with its fluffy rice — to show up at your table in a Japanese restaurant?

 You may have idly wished for a few more chunks of tofu, but did you give any serious consideration to exactly what was in the soup you were eating?

 Let’s learn about this flavorful ingredient — what it is, how it’s made, and how you can use it in culinary treats well beyond the humble sushi precursor.

 Soybeans are legumes native to East Asia, and they have been important to that region’s cuisine for more than 5,000 years.

 The paste is made by combining soybeans, salt, and koji-inoculated grains such as rice, barley, or rye.
 Koji is the Japanese word for the fungus, whose scientific name is Aspergillus oryzae.

 Mixed together, these ingredients ferment for many months, or even longer, depending on how strong a flavor is desired.

 The longer the mixture ferments, the deeper the color and the richer the flavor of the resulting paste.